opengisci/opengisci.github.io/_posts/2023-10-17-site-review.md

 - Do posts cite appropriate readings?
 - Is any proofreading / revision necessary?
-- Does the most misinterpret anything from the reading, or miss something important for the argument being made?
+- Does the post misinterpret anything from the reading, or miss something important for the argument being made?
 - Are posts related to a workshop activity using data for that workshop and linking to relevant repositories?

 ## Reproduction/Replication Studies